 How Many User Interviews (Participants) Should You Do For Your UX Research?

-If you’re looking for user feedback on a new feature, you might only need a handful of interviews.
-But if you’re trying to understand user behavior or uncover user needs, you might need many more.
+If you’re looking for user feedback on a new feature, you might only need 4-5 interviews.
+But if you’re trying to understand user behavior or uncover user needs, you may need a few rounds of five interviews.

 How to Determine How Many Interviews to Conduct

-Go After Saturation (Seek Diminishing Returns)
+Saturation (Seek Diminishing Returns)

-If you want just how many interviews are enough, the truth is, you can uncover the majority of issues from a few users.
-For this reason, instead of looking for a golden number to interview, look for golden insights.
-You can tone down on additional users as you approach the goal or objectives you set for your research project.
+If you want to know how many interviews are enough, the truth is, you can uncover the vast majority of issues from just a few users.
+For this reason, instead of searching for a golden-but-rigid-number to interview, look for golden insights instead.
+You can reduce additional user interviews as you approach the results of the goal or objectives you set for your research project.